 To Serve: Cool pie until no warmer than 85°F (29°C) on a digital thermometer, about 3 hours depending on the type of pie plate (at higher temperatures, filling will be runny and thin).
 Slice into wedges with a sharp knife, pressing firmly against bottom and sides of pie plate to ensure the bottom crust is completely cut.
-If you like, serve with Lemon Chantilly.
+If you like, serve with lemon chantilly.
 Wrapped in foil, leftovers will keep up to 3 days at room temperature; warm 10 minutes in a 350°F (180°C) oven to revive crust before serving.

 9-inch pie plate (preferably tempered-glass), pastry brush, rimmed half-sheet pan, digital thermometer

 Due to disparate sourcing practices, tapioca starch manufactured in Asia may be derived from plants other than cassava, which may have different gelling properties.
 Look for products that mention cassava by name on the packaging, such as Bob's Red Mill.

 Whether you've got top-notch local berries or run-of-the-mill supermarket fruit, smuggling a portion of wild blueberries into the mix makes for a pie that's remarkably complex.
 If they're not growing in your own backyard, look for wild blueberries in the freezer aisle of well-stocked groceries like Kroger or markets such as Whole Foods and Trader Joe's.
 There's no need to defrost them before using.
 Of course, that's not to say you can't make a perfectly excellent pie using cultivated blueberries alone; only that you should probably make two pies to taste the difference side by side.
 You know, for science.
 If you'd prefer to skip the wild blueberries, simply increase the "normal" blueberries to 28 ounces (5 2/3 cups; 795g), fresh or frozen.

-Active time will fluctuate depending on the complexity of crust design.
+Prep time will fluctuate depending on the complexity of crust design.